RifatAnwarRobin/image_background_remover/README.md

 Almost everyone knows about **STREAMLIT**, which is a simple way to turn a Python script into an app with a little tweak and is also famous for data-related apps to interact with the data and visualize them.
 It can also benefit people who want to see what their code can do and expand the idea based on a simple Python code.

 ### What you are watching in the video:
-[!IMPORTANT]:>> *Note: This code and app may contain more extra functionality and features respectively while you find out.
-Use this following link to visually see the features == https://removebg-by-rifat.streamlit.app/ ==  or you can contact with me as well.*
+*⚠️ Important Note: This code and app may contain more extra functionality and features respectively while you find out.
+Use this following link to visually see the features == https://removebg-by-rifat.streamlit.app/ ==  or you can contact me as well.*
 An interactive background remover web app using Python and Streamlit, Pillow for image processing, and 'rembg' for background removal.
 Users can:

 - Upload images